hamilton-health-lab/continuous-roberta/README.md

 Validated on self-reported affect from dream reports (submitted for publication).

 This repository contains a Python script to analyze dream reports (or any text of linguistic context) for emotional intensities using pre-trained transformers models (cardiffnlp/twitter-roberta-base-2022-154m).
-The script processes the input text and computes the intensity of emotions: joy, fear, anger, and sadness.
+The script processes the input text and computes the intensity of emotions (relative values between 0-1): joy, fear, anger, and sadness.

 Fine-tuning data come from Mohammad et al., (2018) [SemEval-2018 Task 1: Affect in Tweets](https://aclanthology.org/S18-1001/).
 We thank the authors for making these data openly available.

 Validation metrics and the UI spaces for testing are available here: [joy](https://huggingface.co/garrettbaber/twitter-roberta-base-joy-intensity), [fear](https://huggingface.co/garrettbaber/twitter-roberta-base-fear-intensity), [anger](https://huggingface.co/garrettbaber/twitter-roberta-base-anger-intensity), [sadness](https://huggingface.co/garrettbaber/twitter-roberta-base-sadness-intensity)

 ## Getting Started

+### Formatting your CSV file

+Prepare your CSV by naming the column containing text (e.g., dream reports) as "text" in all lowercase.

 ### Prerequisites